edleebinj/graphwar_Desmos_alternative/README.md

 4.run main.py
 5.hit update
 6.hit paste
-7.click yourself
-then you get a preview of the function!
+7.click yourself, and you get a preview of the function!
 8.repeat 5~7 the next time you need preview